 –Roodkapje @ Rotterdam.
 Not a party place but… an art gallery!
 Sometimes has queer and transgender artists, professional exhibits and queer performers.
 If you know of more ‘queerfeely’ galleries like these, let me know and I might compile a whole new list.

 –SamePlace, Amsterdam.
 Well known swingers’ bar with occasional Men-on-Men erotic nights.
 Is openly welcoming transwomen, but… might have too many non-consensual fetishizing distinctions between male and female bodies, how ancient!
 My personal dilemma is that I feel that I, as a transman, shouldn’t be charged with the same charge as the usual ‘single cis man’.
 I dislike how they use visual materials that appeal to the hetero male gaze, but well… Guess we have a long way to go.
-I haven’t checked out the place yet and actually they should be supported and applauded for having been able to exist for this long.
+I haven’t checked out the place on non-queer nights yet and actually they should be supported and applauded for having been able to exist for this long.

 –Sauna Nieuwezijds: see ‘Nieuwezijds’